syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/move-scrollbar.md

 ---
 layout: post
-title: Move the scrollbar to the exact location of annotations | Syncfusion®
+title: Move the scrollbar to the exact location of annotations | Syncfusion&reg;
-description: Learn here all about move scrollbar to the exact location of annotations in Syncfusion® Blazor SfPdfViewer component and more.
+description: Learn here all about move scrollbar to the exact location of annotations in Syncfusion&reg; Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug